Soumaya Keynes: The Economist

-Keynes joined The Economist in June 2015 after receiving an email from the magazine's economics editor asking her to apply for the position.
+Keynes joined The Economist in June 2015.
 She began by writing the Free Exchange column, which provides a literature review of recent papers in economics.
 Her first article with the column, Public Debt - How Much is Too Much, was published June 3, 2015.
 She was promoted to US economics and trade editor in June 2018, and in 2019 became the trade and globalization editor at The Economist.

-Keynes has worked on multiple projects during her time with The Economist.
+Keynes worked on multiple projects during her time with The Economist.
 Her early work had a wide scope and covered a variety of topics, such as the Big Mac Index.
 Her latest work has mostly focused on the United States Trade War under the Trump Administration.
 Recently she has covered the impacts of trade disputes such as the need for firms to reduce investments, its effect on consumers, the risks to the World Trade Organization, and the changes to America's relationship with countries around the world.

 Keynes has been on The Economist radio podcast Money Talks multiple times.
 Much of her work on the podcast is in the same areas as her writing, focused on trade and the Donald Trump presidency.
 She has also done episodes in a similar vein to her previous work with the Institute for Fiscal Studies, examining the impact of economic research on public policy.

 During her work with The Economist she has expressed multiple personal opinions on the material she covers.
 She has repeatedly stated that she feels Trump is damaging the economy through acting in an unpredictable manner.
 Keynes supports a rules based system for international trade, through bodies like the World Trade Organization, to resolve any discrepancies and disputes between countries.

 Keynes' work, during her time with The Economist, is not restricted to solely their events and publications.
 She has written for a variety of newspapers and magazines, such as Prospect magazine.
 She has hosted and chaired events, such as the 2019 World Trade Symposium in New York, and participated as a panel member for a variety of panels.
 She is a Poynter fellow at Yale University, where she has talked on Trump's trade policy.
 Additionally, she's given multiple interviews both about her work and her transition from research to journalism.